-Westford Academy students may complete summer school courses in conjunction with the Chelmsford Community Education Program, Nashoba Valley Technical High School and Acton Boxborough Regional High School.
+Westford Academy students may complete summer school courses in conjunction with the Chelmsford Community Education Program, Nashoba Valley Technical High School, Acton Boxborough Regional High School and through Educere, where applicable.
 Only courses failed during the school year at Westford Academy may be made up for credit recovery.
 Information on summer school programs can be obtained from the School Counseling department in late Spring.